edelgm6/draft/docs/source/getting-started.rst

 1. Follow the same steps as "Starting From Scratch."

-2. Take your current project in whatever format it is in, and paste it into a Markdown file and put in your project's root directory (e.g., if your current project is ``myproject.md``, you should put it in ``catcher-rye``, in the same folder as ``project``).
+2. Take your current project in whatever format it is in, and paste it into a Markdown file and put in your project's root directory (e.g., if your current project is ``myproject.md``, you should put it in ``catcher-rye/``, in the same folder as ``project/``).

 3. Edit your file's Headings to follow Markdown conventions.
 This will inform your file tree: